samrith-s/arryx/README.md

 > A lightweight implementation over native Javascript array for some extra sauce.

-Ever wondered why arrays in Javascript are tedious to work with?
-This is the extension to arrays that you deserve.
-Arryx is comprehensive library which provides all the inbuilt methods and more to make working with arrays a breeze.
+Ever felt like arrays in Javascript are tedious to work with?
+Then this is the extension to arrays that you deserve.
+Arryx is a comprehensive library which provides extra firepower to make working with arrays a breeze.
 All this in [**less than 2kb**](https://bundlephobia.com/package/arryx).

 ## Table of Contents